 “There is no perfect time to give back…” says Alyssa Patuel from Indochino.
-“At Indochino we give away all the garments that we cannot sell anymore, we don’t want to see them end up in landfills.”
+“At Indochino we give away all the garments that we cannot sell anymore.
+We don’t want them to end up in landfills.”

-Working Gear is grateful to the many corporate partners who have helped our organization serve approximately 1,000 clients per year.
+Working Gear is grateful to the many corporate partners who help our organization serve 1,000 clients per year.

 How did Indochino get involved with Working Gear?

 We had a deep need for donating the garments that we couldn’t resell as a company, and we wanted to make sure that these garments found a good home.
-At the same time we wanted to find a non profit that aligned with Indochino’s corporate vision on inspiring confidence.
-So when we found out about Working Gear (WG), we were inspired by the organization’s initiative about giving people a second chance and providing them with the tools they need to get back on their feet.
-It was actually like a perfect partnership and we feel really good about it.
+At the same time, we wanted to find a local non-profit that aligned with Indochino’s corporate mission to inspire confidence.
+So when we found out about Working Gear aim to provide individuals with the clothes they need to get back on their feet, forming a partnership made perfect sense.

 What do you do as Operation Specialist at Indochino?

-In my department we make sure end of life of product is taken into account.
-So that’s why the donation of the garments is so important.
-If we were to discard the garments, we want to make sure that those are discarded sustainably.
-And fortunately we don’t discard the garments, we donate everything.
-Which is a huge initiative for the company and for my department.
-At Indochino we give all the garments we cannot sell anymore, we don’t want to see them end up in landfills.
+One of the roles of the Operations team is to make sure end-of-life of product is taken into account, which is why donating garments is so important.
+If we were to discard the garments, we’d want to make sure they are discarded sustainably.
+Fortunately we don’t need discard the garments, we donate everything.
+It’s a huge initiative for the company and for my team.

 So we know you donate a lot of garments, but you also you encourage other people working at Indochino to volunteer.
 How did this initiative start?

-I feel like it has changed my life to get out on the community more and I think it has made a difference in the people that had come out, I definitely encourage it strongly as an initiative in the workplace.
+I feel like it has changed my life to get out on the community more and I think it has made a difference in the colleagues who joined me.
+I definitely recommend it as a workplace initiative.

 Since you’ve been volunteering, what do you think about Working Gear?

-I think WG creates a safe space for people that come straight up from the street, even though it’s not something they encourage but they do accommodate it.
-I think the heart and soul of that is Sarah, the Operations Manager who runs it.
-Through their referral program they provide clothing to people that wouldn’t necessarily have the resources to get those next steps.
+Working Gear creates a safe space for people who are not far from being on the streets.
+The heart and soul of that is Sarah who runs the organization.
+Through its referral program, they provide clothing to people who wouldn’t necessarily have the resources to find the right clothing to get a job.

-It really transforms the life of people when they put on a suit or when they have the gear they need to go to that job.
-I feel so fortunate myself, I can’t imagine that feeling of pitching out and not feeling adequate and I think clothing does that for people.
-There’s been a couple of instances when we give guys clothing and they are like: “this is so amazing; you just don’t know what this means for me”.
-And they are so thankful, and I can only think that what they do is also great, you know showing up, being the person they are and taking advantage of this program.
-I don’t think it’s easy to take charity.
-I feel so privileged to be in this position and to be able to give back.
+Working Gear transforms the life of people when they put on a suit or when they find the gear they need to go to that job.
+I feel so fortunate myself, I can’t imagine the feeling of not feeling adequate, and I think wearing the right clothing provides a whole new level of confidence for people.
+There have been a couple of instances when we give guys clothing and they say: “this is so amazing; you just don’t know what this means for me”.
+They are so thankful.
+It’s not easy to take charity.
+I feel so privileged to be in a position to be able to give back.

-What would you say to others that could join as sponsors or volunteers?
+What would you say to others who could join as sponsors or volunteers?

 We’d like to extend our sincere gratitude to Alyssa for reaching out to us.
 For putting in the volunteer hours every week and for encouraging her team to do so as well.
 You are a valuable member of our community.